Habsburg Spain: Beginnings of the empire (1504–1521)

 At that point, Emperor and King Charles was the most powerful man in Christendom.
-The accumulation of so much power by one man and one dynasty greatly concerned Francis I of France, who found himself surrounded by Habsburg territories.
-In 1521 Francis invaded the Spanish possessions in Italy and Navarre, which inaugurated a second round of Franco-Spanish conflict.
-The war was a disaster for France, which suffered defeats at Biccoca (1522), Pavia (1525, at which Francis was captured), and Landriano (1529) before Francis relented and abandoned Milan to Spain once more.
-Spain's overseas possessions in the New World were based in the Caribbean and the Spanish Main and consisted of a rapidly decreasing indigenous population, few resources of value to the crown, and a sparse Spanish settler population.
-The situation changed dramatically with the expedition of Hernán Cortés, who, with alliances with city-states hostile to the Aztecs and thousands of indigenous Mexican warriors, conquered the Aztec Empire in 1521.
-Following the pattern established in Spain during the Reconquista and in the Caribbean, the first European settlements in the Americas, conquerors divided up the indigenous population in private holdings encomiendas and exploited their labor.
-With Americas colonization, Spain gave vast new indigenous populations to convert to Christianity and rule as vassals of the crown.
+The accumulation of so much power by one man and one dynasty greatly concerned Francis I of France, now surrounded by Habsburg territories.
+In 1521 Francis invaded the Spanish possessions in Italy and Navarre, inaugurating a second round of Franco-Spanish conflict.
+The war was a disaster for France, which suffered defeats at Biccoca (1522), Pavia (1525, at which Francis was captured), and Landriano (1529) before Francis ceded Milan to Spain once more.

+Spain's overseas possessions in the New World were based in the Caribbean and the Spanish Main.
+They consisted of a rapidly decreasing indigenous population, few resources of value to the crown, and a sparse Spanish settler population.
+The situation changed dramatically with the expedition of Hernán Cortés, who conquered the Aztec Empire in 1521 by allying with indigenous rivals of the Aztecs alongside thousands of native warriors.
+Following the pattern established during the Reconquista and in the Caribbean, the first European settlements in the Americas, were created by conquerors who divided up the indigenous population into private holdings, encomiendas, and exploited their labor.
+With America's colonization, Spain gained vast new indigenous populations to convert to Christianity and rule as vassals of the crown.
 Charles established the Council of the Indies in 1524 to oversee all of Castile's overseas possessions.
 Charles appointed a viceroy in Mexico in 1535, capping the royal governance of the high court, Real Audiencia, and treasury officials with the highest royal official.
 Officials were under the jurisdiction of the Council of the Indies.
-Charles promulgated the New Laws of 1542 to limit the power of the conqueror group to form a hereditary aristocracy that might challenge the power of the crown.
+Charles promulgated the New Laws of 1542 to limit the power of the Conquistadors to form a hereditary aristocracy that might challenge the power of the crown.